-I recently experienced another death in my life, and what a difference this time.
+More recently I experienced another death in my life, and what a difference this time.
 I was able to be fully present with the spiritual journey of it, without all the stress or feeling alone.
 What a gift.
 A huge gift.
 My heart is wider than ever and I feel so alive, even while I feel the grief.

 Now it’s time for me to add grief and loss to my coaching specialties.
 Or rather, to name it publicly, since it’s been there all along.

-As I write this, I can feel my heart saying Yes Yes Yes!
+As I write this, I can feel my heart saying Yes!
 I’m tearing up thinking of the joy of helping you through a foggy patch, and for the pain of where you might be in this moment.